thomhastings/mimikatz-en/README.md

 ===========

-English translation of Gentil Kiwi's [Mimikatz](http://blog.gentilkiwi.com/mimikatz) mimikatz
+English translation of Gentil Kiwi's [Mimikatz](http://blog.gentilkiwi.com/mimikatz)

+mimikatz
 ========

-This archive contains the binaries for x86 (Win32) and x64.
+This repository contains the source code.
 Extracts of different source codes are available: http://blog.gentilkiwi.com/mimikatz
 This utility can be used only for study, pentests and other legal actions in accordance with the license specified below.

 More generally, thank you for respecting the philosophy with which this tool was created, ie not allowing its use for malicious purposes.